Osman Nurmagomedov

 Osman Abdulvagabovich Nurmagomedov (Osman Abdulvahaboviç Nurməhəmmədov, born 21 May 1998) is a Russian-born Azerbaijani freestyle wrestler who currently competes at 92 kilograms.
 Nurmagomedov has medaled at the 2021 European Championships as well as the U23 edition also in 2021.

 He competed at the 2024 European Wrestling Olympic Qualification Tournament in Baku, Azerbaijan and he earned a quota place for Azerbaijan for the 2024 Summer Olympics in Paris, France.
 He competed in the men's freestyle 86 kg event at the Olympics.

+As of April 1, 2026, with a score of 320 points, holds ninth place in the ranking of Azerbaijani athletes according to the Ministry of Youth and Sports.